Skip to content

 Hedging gap risk

 You can minimise gap risk by hedging with our out-of-hours markets.
-For example, if you were concerned that a Tesla shareholding could fall in value before the main session opens, you could take a short position on Tesla during our post-market session.
+For example, if you were concerned that a Tesla shareholding could fall in value before the main session opens, you could take a short position on Tesla during our after-hours session.

 If the market falls as expected, the profit from your short position would help offset the loss to your shareholding.
 But, if it rises instead, the increase in the value of your shareholding would help offset the loss on your short position.

-Remember, with us you can only trade derivatives via CFDs.
+Remember, with us you can only trade derivatives via CFDs..

 Login or create your CFD trading account